roshan-c/Java-Assignment/implementation-plan/Phase4_AdvancedFeatures.md

         - [ ] Adding new boids on mouse click.
 - [ ] **Goal Seeking / Path Following**:
     - [ ] Define target points or paths for boids to follow.
-- [ ] **User Interface (GUI Controls)**:
+- [X] **User Interface (GUI Controls)**:
-    - [ ] Add Swing components (sliders, checkboxes, buttons) to the `JFrame` to allow real-time adjustment of simulation parameters (e.g., number of boids, `maxSpeed`, rule weights).
+    - [X] Add Swing components (sliders, JSpinner) to the `JFrame` to allow real-time adjustment of simulation parameters (number of boids, `maxSpeed`, rule weights).
 - [ ] **Performance Optimization** (if dealing with many boids):
-    - [ ] Consider spatial partitioning techniques (e.g., grid or quadtree) for more efficient neighborhood searches if performance becomes an issue with a large number of boids.
+    - [ ] Consider spatial partitioning techniques (e.g., grid or quadtree) for more efficient neighborhood searches if performance becomes an issue with a large number of boids (e.g., 500+).
+(Currently using `CopyOnWriteArrayList` for thread-safe boid list modifications, neighborhood search is O(N) per boid).
+- [ ] **Additional Brief-Mentioned Features for High Marks**:
+    - [ ] Control over simulation speed (e.g., via a GUI slider affecting `SIMULATION_DELAY_MS`).
+    - [ ] Other types of individuals for the flock to interact with (e.g., predators, diseased individuals - would involve more significant OO design with inheritance/polymorphism).